patricktrainer/patricktrainer.github.io/content/posts/SQLite.md

 )
 SELECT substr('..........',1,level*3) || name FROM under_alice;
 >
-The "ORDER BY 2" (which means the same as "ORDER BY under_alice.level+1") causes higher levels in the organization chart (with smaller "level" values) to be processed first, resulting in a breadth-first search.The output is:
+The "ORDER BY 2" (which means the same as "ORDER BY under_alice.level+1") causes higher levels in the organization chart (with smaller "level" values) to be processed first, resulting in a breadth-first search.
+The output is:
 > Alice
 ...Bob
 ...Cindy